 Status: Cable installation is pending the erection of the tower and roadway spans.
-The first half of the cables arrived in January 2010.
-The second half shipped on June 18, 2010 and is expected to arrive at Pier 7 in San Francisco in mid-July 2010.
+All cables have been fabricated, shipped and stored in the warehouse at Pier 7 in Oakland.

 The new bridge will first open in the westbound direction pending completion of the Yerba Buena Island Transition Structures.